-How can I interact with the site?
+How to interact with the site:

 This function offers a space for users of the 500 Year Archive to add materials relevant to the item at which the user is currently viewing.
 Such materials could take the form of additional or related information, further details, pointers to comparative items, possible corrections, alternative accounts, references, personal knowledge, translations, interpretations, family histories, photographs, recordings, maps, references to published or unpublished studies, or even full copies of such studies where copyright allows.
-Public contributors can both type a contribution directly into the comment box provided, or upload a file with text, photographs, recordings etc.
+Public contributors can both type a contribution directly into the comment box provided, or upload a file with text, photographs, recordings, etc.

 Users who wish to comment on archival items and/or contribute material to the site need to register in order to do this.